dsuryd/dotNetify-Elements/DevApp/server/Docs/Structure/Modal.md

 The element to display other elements in a modal container.
 It can include a header and a footer, either as property values, or nested along with the content and marked with HTML tags `<header>` and `<footer>`.

-Turn it into a modal form by adding _onSubmit_ or _onSubmitError_ event handler.
+Model elements can be used to accept user inputs simply by including form elements with a submit button, and handling _onSubmit_ or _onSubmitError_ form events.

 [inset]